eshwen/SemivisibleJets/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-1707.05326%20-green.svg)](https://arxiv.org/abs/1707.05326)

 This repository contains model files necessary for generation of semi-visible jet Monte Carlo signal events in `MadGraph`.
-Please see [1707.05326](https://arxiv.org/abs/1707.05326) and [1503.00009](https://arxiv.org/abs/1503.00009) for
-for further details.
+It also includes instructions of how to generate gridpacks for production with these models, and how to run them through the FullSim CMSSW chain to create nanoAOD files for analysis.
+Please see [1707.05326](https://arxiv.org/abs/1707.05326) and [1503.00009](https://arxiv.org/abs/1503.00009) for for further details.
 Please note that a recent version of `PYTHIA` (> 8.226) including the Hidden Valley module and running of the dark coupling is required when implementing the subsequent dark hadronization.

-UFO files associated with two UV completions are provided (under `MG_models/`):
+UFO files associated with two UV completions are provided (under [MG_models/](MG_models/)):

 ## s-channel production